ecmwf/metview-docs/docs/confluence/customising_your_plot.rst

 .. image:: /_static/customising_your_plot/histogram-coloured.png

-Visualise the temperature data with one of the coloured `Contouring <https://confluence.ecmwf.int/display/METV/Contouring>`_ icons and view the histogram in the **Data** tab of the sidebar (ensure the sidebar is visible if you previously hid it!).
-At the bottom, there is a control with which you can select to use your `Contouring <https://confluence.ecmwf.int/display/METV/Contouring>`_ icon colours and levels to compute and display the histogram - try it!
+Visualise the temperature data with one of the coloured :ref:`Contouring <mcont_icon>` icons and view the histogram in the **Data** tab of the sidebar (ensure the sidebar is visible if you previously hid it!).
+At the bottom, there is a control with which you can select to use your :ref:`Contouring <mcont_icon>` icon colours and levels to compute and display the histogram - try it!